AdityaSai2004/ATHENA_Ai/readme.md

 ## Our Projects

 ### 1. Nova AI - Personalized Learning Companion
+Welcome to Nurture AI Labs – the innovation lab of Neuronworks.ai focused on Generative AI, Coding, Machine Learning, STEAM, IoT, and Robotics for future-ready learners.

-Nova AI is an intelligent tutoring system that adapts to each learner's unique needs and learning style.
-Using reinforcement learning algorithms, Nova creates personalized learning paths that evolve with the student's progress.
+Our flagship project, Nova AI – The Personalized Learning Companion, is an intelligent tutoring system designed to support girls and women in their learning journeys through hyperpersonalized, adaptive, and ethical AI.

 **Key Features:**
-- Adaptive learning paths based on individual performance
+- AAdaptive learning paths powered by reinforcement learning and progress-aware algorithms
-- Real-time feedback and personalized recommendations
+- Knowledge-graph-driven insights for personalized feedback and behavioral nudges
-- Interactive learning experiences
+- Interactive learning experiences across coding, generative AI, IoT, and robotics
-- Progress tracking and analytics
+- Real-time analytics for learners, parents, and educators -Multilingual, culturally relevant support even in low-resource environments

+Nova isn’t just a digital coach—it’s a transformative learning agent for building AI literacy, technical confidence, and future leadership.

 ### 2. Femme - Wellness & Menstrual Health Companion
-Femme is a revolutionary wellness app that provides personalized health insights and recommendations based on menstrual cycles.
-The platform uses Q-learning to deliver tailored suggestions for optimal health management.
+Welcome to Femme – a Wellness & Menstrual Health Companion from Nurture AI Labs, built to support women and girls with personalized, AI-powered care.

+Femme is not just a cycle tracker—it’s a behavior-aware digital health companion that uses Q-learning algorithms and reinforcement-driven personalization to help users manage their well-being across menstrual, emotional, and lifestyle dimensions.

 **Key Features:**
-- Personalized wellness recommendations
-- Cycle tracking with AI-driven insights
+- AI-powered cycle tracking with personalized wellness recommendations

-- Daily wellness check-ins
+- Daily check-ins for mood, symptoms, hydration, and mental well-being

+- Q-learning-based suggestions that evolve with each user’s unique health pattern

-- Analytics dashboard for health trends
+- Health analytics dashboard for longitudinal trends and proactive care

+- Privacy-first, culturally contextual design tailored for underserved environments

+Femme helps users understand their bodies, take control of their wellness journey, and build habits that support long-term health.
+It’s part of our mission to ensure “AI for Everyone” is also AI for Every Woman.

 ### 3. AI for Career Comeback Moms
 This innovative platform supports women returning to the workforce after maternity leave, helping them bridge the skills gap and regain career confidence through personalized upskilling pathways.